Guo-William/Task-Tracker/README.md

 I made a UX decision to make assignee and status select drop downs.
 This allows the user to see their choices immediately without having to guess around.

+You can change the status from any status to any other status.
+This is because I believe that tasks/issues may need to be revisted.

+Assigned users can be changed because what if someone disappears or something still need someone to work on it.

 To start your Phoenix server: